all-of-us/workbench/README.md

 service (https://api-dot-PROJECT.appspot.com).
 (This can be overridden locally in the Chrome console).

-__NOTE:__ If you want to use a custom UI version pushed using the above command, you must whitelist the base URL with the OAuth 2.0 client ID for the test Workbech environment.
+__NOTE:__ In order to test out a custom UI version in the browser, you must whitelist the base URL with the OAuth 2.0 client ID for the test Workbech environment.
 A common pattern is to use your GitHub username as the App Engine version name, so this setup only needs to be done once.
 See [this doc](https://docs.google.com/document/d/15-ktzL3Hdt5rpdFAS3z-v5vSNfk_LtjtPHCvbshjeZo/edit) for instructions.

 ## git-lfs